signalfx/apmworkshop/apm/workshop-steps/1-prep.md

 All examples in this workshop have been tested with the following multipass VM:
 `multipass launch -n primary -d 8G -m 4G`

+[k3s](https://k3s.io/) is a lightweight Kubernetes- install this on your multipass VM.

+See the [Appendix](..4-appendix.md) for more info on Multipass and k3s.

 Software present on Linux in advance of workshop:
 `curl`
 `git`